TomWagg/coding-with-em/_sources/pages/problems/scrabble.rst

 - ``text_file``: The path to a text file containing the text to be analyzed
 - ``word_file``: The path to a text file containing a list of valid words (one word per line)

+This function needs to do a couple of things:

+- Read the list of valid words from ``word_file`` and store them in a list
+- Read the text from ``text_file``, splitting words up by whitespace and newlines
+- For each word in the text
+    - Loop through the valid words and try to find it
+        - If the word is found, add its Scrabble score to a running total
-The function should read the text file, extract all the words (remove blank lines, split by spaces), and calculate the total Scrabble score for all valid words found in the text.
-For any word that is not found in the valid words list, subtract 5 points from the total score as a penalty for misspelling.
+        - If the word is not found, subtract 5 points from the total as a penalty for misspelling

 The function should return the total Scrabble score as an integer.

 Part 5: A need for speed
 ------------------------